utzn/Versus/README.md

 * HTTP GET - removes an existing game from the server's database
 * Parameters
     * id: The game you wish to delete.
-    * pin: The pin of either of the players involved in the game.
+    * pin: The pin of either of the players involved in the game

 * Example usage:
     * /delete?id=ab12cd34&pin=1234